 But we cannot glorify Christ without knowing him.
 And we cannot know him without studying his Word.
 For the Bible is his story.
 From start to finish, he is found on on every page.

 Bible study is our road map for knowing Christ and following in his footsteps.
-Without it we are truly lost.
+Without it we can not find the way.